 Some doctors offer laser surgery as an alternative.
 This procedure uses a laser to cut and reduce the size of the lens.
 It is not clear whether this has any health advantages over phacoemulsification.

 The operation takes about 20 to 30 minutes.
 It is usually done as outpatient surgery, and you can be picked up a few hours after the procedure is completed.

-It may be a good idea to have the surgery in a hospital if you need more intense care, for instance because you have other medical conditions too.
+It may be a good idea to have the surgery in a hospital if you need more intensive care, for instance because you have other medical conditions too.